Somerset-SIDeR-Programme/YDH-Obfuscator-Service/README.md

 To provide further security [Helmet](https://helmetjs.github.io/) is used as part of this service.

 This has been deployed on a local server that the SIDeR contextual link within the PAS (TrakCare) is pointed at.
+This was deployed with the assistance of David Suckling (App Support Manager at YDH) and [Will Jehring](https://github.com/wjehring) (Web Developer at Black Pear).

 # Prerequisites